Sign up for Office 365

 If you have Outlook 2010, go to your Sent Items folder, and find the message you want to track.
 Open the message.
 In the message window, click the File tab.
 Under Message Delivery Report, click Open Delivery Report.

-If you are using anything other than Outlook 2010 to send your messages, you will need to go to Outlook Web App (OWA).
-In your Sent Items folder, right-click the message and choose Open Delivery Report.
+If you are using anything other than Outlook client (e.g., mobile device or OWA) to send your messages, you will need to go to Outlook Web App (OWA).
+From Outlook Web App, click the Cog (Settings) and select Options.

-As an administrator or someone with the ability to track messages (helpdesk), you can also search directly from the Exchange Control Panel.
-From OWA, choose Options then go to Manage my Organization; or from Office 365 portal, go to the Admin page and select Exchange or Outlook.
+As an administrator or someone with the ability to track messages (helpdesk), you can also access Delivery Reports for any user directly from the Exchange Admin Center.
+From Office 365 portal, go to the Admin page and select Exchange.

-Once in Exchange Control Panel, select Manage My Organization in the Mail Control tab.
+Once in Exchange Admin Center, select Delivery Reports in the Mail flow tab.

 For each recipient, the results will look something like this: